bparanj/crystal/electronics/components/resistor-qna.md

 - Tolerance: Indicates the accuracy of the resistance value.
 Choose a lower tolerance for precision applications.
 - Temperature Coefficient: Important for environments with fluctuating temperatures.

-8. How to Detect a Faulty One?

 Faulty resistors can be detected by:

 - Multimeter Check: Measure the resistance and compare it with the rated value.
 A significant deviation indicates a fault.
 - Visual Inspection: Signs of overheating, burn marks, or broken leads indicate damage.
 - Continuity Test: If there's no continuity in low-resistance resistors, they may be faulty.

-9. Why Is It Named a Resistor?

 The name "resistor" comes from the component's main function—to resist the flow of electric current.
 It was named to reflect its role in providing electrical resistance.

-10. Evolution From Beginning to Now

 Resistors have evolved from simple carbon composition to more sophisticated designs:
 - Carbon Composition Resistors: Early, cost-effective resistors that offered moderate accuracy.